-For actions managed by the Executive Agency - Applications must be submitted electronically via the Funding & Tenders Portal Electronic Submission System https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/home.
-For more information about the submission process (including IT aspects), consult the Online Manual available at: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/guidance/om_en.pdf
+For actions managed by the Executive Agency, applications must be submitted electronically via the EU Funding & Tenders Portal to the relevant Call for proposals99.
+Applications (including annexes and supporting documents) must be submitted using the forms provided in the Submission System.
+For more information about the submission process (including IT aspects), consult the Online Manual available at: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/guidance/om en.pdf

-In case of projects submitted in consortium, the coordinator submits a single application for the whole project on behalf of all the members of the consortium.
+In case of projects submitted by a consortium, the coordinator submits a single application for the project on behalf of all members.